skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

-Make sure Skyrim is updated to the latest version in Stream.
+Make sure Skyrim is updated to the latest version in Steam.

 Download the "Best of Both" optional file from [Unofficial Skyrim Special Edition Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618) and run it.